fidelity/spock/README.md

 creating ArgParsers, reading configuration files, implementing traceability etc.

 In short, `spock` configurations are defined by simple and familiar class-based structures.
-This allows `spock` to support inheritance, read from multiple markdown formats, and allow hierarchical configuration by composition.
+This allows `spock` to support inheritance, read from multiple markdown formats, automatically generate cmd-line arguments, and allow hierarchical configuration by composition.

 ## Key Features